Easy. Economical. Ecological.

 There are claims online that laundry balls are a scam and either do not work, or do not wash really clean – is this true?

 Some laundry balls are less effective, and sometimes ineffective.
 Not all laundry balls are created equal.
 We’ve found that some laundry balls contain detergent and others are filled with inert ‘imitation’ ceramic pellets.
 Numerous tests and reviews show that the SmartKlean laundry ball is a high quality product that washes just as effective or in some cases even better than detergent.

 Once the ball is no longer usable, how can I dispose of it?
 Is it recyclable?

-SBoth the ceramics and magnets contained inside the laundry ball are natural and 100% biodegradable.
+All the components within the laundry ball (ceramics and magnets) are natural earth minerals and of course, 100% biodegradable.
 The exterior shell case is made up of recyclable thermoplastic elastomer which is a number 7 plastic.
 Please find a recycling program that accepts this type of plastic for recycling in your area.
 If you cannot find a recycling program that accepts #7 plastics, we will happily accept returns so that we may ensure their proper disposal.
 As a reward for your efforts and environmental responsibility we will offer a 25% off discount and free shipping on your next laundry ball purchase!
 Please ship to:

 2039B NW 1st Place

 We want you to be absolutely thrilled with your purchase.
 If your experience is not what you expected, please read the troubleshooting tips below for help.
 Most issues have simple solutions.
 If you are still not satisfied after trying our troubleshooting tips and would like to request a refund, please contact us and we will immediately provide return instructions.

 For Ease of Use Type CTRL+F to Search for a KEYWORD.
 (Command + F for Mac users).

 A search bar will appear on the top or bottom corners of your browser.